Industry Expertise · July 18, 2024

 Best practices for quality control

 Food and beverage products can go through a variety of stages in the supply chain, from ordering and receiving ingredients to the production and shipment and delivery to end users.
-Overlooking the quality in any of these steps can result in a product that is substandard or even bad.
+Overlooking the quality in any of these steps can result in low quality or even bad products.
 Instead, manufacturers should take steps to optimize their efforts around quality control in the food and beverage industry.

 First, set strong expectations around quality, and ensure that every member of the team understands and is committed to it.
 Define metrics you'll adhere to, and make quality a part of your mission.